What is HIV and AIDS?

 HIV can be transmitted from an infected mother to her unborn child before or during birth, or through breastfeeding.
 Studies indicate infection takes place across the placenta.
 Therefore, a Cesarean section delivery does not prevent the transmission of HIV from an infected mother to her infant.

 Some reports indicate that HIV can be transmitted through heart, pancreas, kidney, liver and bone transplants, and by artificial insemination.
-No recipients have developed AIDS but all organs are screened for HIV antibodies.
+All organs are screened for HIV antibodies before transplantation.

 The transmission of HIV occurs only when the virus enters the bloodstream.
 Casual contact with a person who has HIV does not pose a risk.
 Several studies indicate that sharing telephones, swimming pools, toilets or other household items and facilities with people infected with HIV poses no risk.
 The virus is not transmitted during the preparation or serving of food and beverages.
 The virus is also not known to travel through air or to be transmitted by mosquitoes or other insects.

-Some studies show HIV transmission did not occur after bites from patients infected with the HIV.
-This suggests that transmission of HIV through contact with saliva alone is unlikely.
+Some studies show HIV transmission did not occur after bites from patients infected with the HIV unless the skin is broken.
+This fact suggests that transmission of HIV through contact with saliva alone is unlikely.

 How long does it take to develop the disease?